-The Paramedic program courses are offered at Anderson Hospital in Maryville in the spring and Memorial Hospital in Belleville in the fall.
+The Paramedic program courses are offered at SWIC in Belleville for fall semester.

 Clinical Education Experiences

-Clinical education experiences are offered through Anderson Hospital in Maryville and Memorial Hospital in Belleville.
+Clinical education experiences are offered through Anderson Hospital in Maryville, Memorial Hospital in Belleville and St. Elizabeth’s Hospital in O’Fallon.
 Field internships are offered through various ambulance services within the EMS system.

 Paramedic Certificate Time Commitment (15 month sequence)

 Classes generally meet on Tuesdays and Thursdays, and periodically, classes will meet on Fridays and Saturdays: from 9 a.m to 1 p.m.